VictorChukwudi/ydlr-cli/Readme.md

-# CLI-Mailer - a command line interface app
+# YDLR-CLI - a youtube command line interface app

 ## Table of Contents